 Welcome to the lone star state, a place famous for its mineral reserves.
-Ever since the 19th century, the state has witnessed economic growth due to oil fields.
+Since the 19th century, the state has witnessed economic growth due to oil fields.
 Also, when we talk about ghost towns, Texas is the winner of all states.
 Admitted to the Union on December 29, 1845, as the 28th state, there is a vast history full of fascinating tales of a time long gone.

 It is no surprise that Texas has the most ghost towns since it is the largest state in the contiguous United States.